The Alaskan Malamute is a large, arctic breed that has gained recent popularity thanks to its wolf-like appearance and bold personality.

 Keep reading for everything you need to know about neutering your Alaskan Malamute – from when it should happen to why you should do it in the first place.

-he procedure will vary depending on whether your Malamute is a female or a male.
-Both procedures involve your Malamute being put under general anaesthetic meaning they will be made to sleep whilst the operation takes place.
+The procedure will vary depending on whether your Malamute is a female or a male.
+Both procedures involve your Malamute being put under general anesthetic, meaning they will be made to sleep whilst the operation takes place.

 Female Alaskan Malamutes – Spaying Procedure

-If your Alaskan Malamute is female, they will undergo a surgical procedure known as ‘spaying’.
-It is the more complex of the two operations and involves the complete removal of your Malamute’s ovaries and womb (uterus).
+If your Alaskan Malamute is female, they will undergo a surgical procedure known as ‘spaying.’
+It is the more complex of the two operations and involves the complete removal of your Malamute’s ovaries, fallopian tubes and womb (uterus).

 This completely removes any possibility of your Malamute becoming pregnant and will also stop them from going into season in the future.